makumbi/makumbi.github.io/content/blog/2016/roller-coaster-of-emotions.md

 angry with me.
 Her reason was that I did not care about the list of vehicles she had sent me on the email.
 Yes, I felt sorry for not paying much attention to the list, but to my defense she sent me mixed signals.
 She shouldn’t have sent me cars priced above our budget.
-Including cars priced above the budget gave the notion that each car on the list was above the budge when in reality she had imbedded cars below the budget that she really wanted me to look at.
+Including cars priced above the budget gave the notion that each car on the list was above the budge when in reality she had embedded cars below the budget that she really wanted me to look at.
 I understand that I should have taken the email seriously, but with the same token she should take some of the responsibility.
 For one, if you want me to look at two cars, don’t send me 5 other cars priced above the budget.
 Two, you placed a deposit